matteoxpo/Polish-notation-Graphics-P03D20/README.md

 Orientation of the coordinate plane - the ordinate axis is directed downward, the abscissa axis is directed to the right.

-The center of coordinates is the upper left corner.
+The center of coordinates is middle of the left border (point {0, 13}).

 You don't need to draw axes.